Haunted House (The Ren & Stimpy Show): Production

 The episode was censored on the home media release of the first two seasons, with the scene where the ghost places a severed human head on Ren's bed being removed.

 Reception

 Critics such as Stephen Wilds criticized the episode for the amount of violence involved, such as the scene where the ghost uses an axe to try to behead himself.
-Thad Komorowski gave the episode three-and-a-half out of five stars.
+Thad Komorowski, however, gave the episode three-and-a-half out of five stars.